EnAccess/Airlink-App/README.md

-# AirLink Docs
+# AirLink: An IoT Framework
+## Technical Documentation

 > AirLink is an open source framework ([MIT License](https://opensource.org/licenses/MIT)) to manage IoT devices connecting to IoT servers via Bluetooth® LE ↔ GSM gateways.
 The protocol provides a communication standard and example code for devices and smartphones.
 As such, it removes the need for edge IoT devices to have direct internet connectivity by using the smartphone or intermediate gateway as a relay.
 >
-> The framework comes with BLE discovery-based provisioning, a flow for tracking lost devices via crowd-sourced detection, as well as 'PAYGO' functionality to support use cases for financed devices.
+> The framework comes with BLE discovery-based provisioning, a flow for tracking lost devices via crowd-sourced detection, as well as 'PAY-Go' rolling-code token functionality to support use cases for financed consumer devices or to transfer encrypted commands.
 >
-> AirLink was developed to help entrepreneurs get over the main IoT development hurdles quickly and focus on their unique application
+> AirLink was developed to help entrepreneurs get over non-differentiating IoT development hurdles quickly and focus on their unique application

 This is the technical documentation for AirLink.
 If you are looking for an overview instead:
 [https://enaccess.org/airlink/](https://enaccess.org/airlink/)